tdenimal/tdenimal.github.io/_pages/bio.md

 The role of Data Scientist, highly cross-disciplinary from business to computer science was really attractive to me.
 Thus i decided to find the best way to shift to this role by doing a Post-Master's degree in Datascience at Telecom Paris, one of the most famous engineering schools in France.

-I did my Post-Master's internship in Decathlon, #4 world sport retailer in revenues
+I did my Post-Master's internship in Decathlon, #4 world sport retailer in revenues.
+This internship was very structuring for me: it allowed me to put into practice the knowledge acquired during my Post-Master's year.